 – Avoid sleeping on your back to keep pressure off of your joints and allow your body to relax more naturally, go get yourself a pregnancy pillow to help you sleep better at night.

-– Is a great exercise for you while pregnant, I did this in my first pregnancy and my back didn’t hurt at all.
+– It is a great exercise for you while pregnant, I did this in my first pregnancy and my back didn’t hurt at all.
 Swimming will benefit you all around by strengthening your core and keeping you fit for labor and delivery, not to mention your recovery time postpartum will be a lot shorter.

 You may want to check out this article on Postpartum Recovery